Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Why is this so important?
 Lenders, investors, and vendors often require a Certificate of Good Standing before doing business with any company.
-Many states require a Certificate of Good Standing to register your company as a foreign business (foreign qualification).
+Many states require a Certificate of Good Standing to register your company as a foreign business corporation or LLC (foreign qualification).

-A Certificate of Good Standing is a document provided by the secretary of state (or other filing office) where you formed your company (the formation state).
+A Certificate of Good Standing is a document provided by a state’s business entity filing office (often called the Secretary of State) where you formed your company (the formation state).
 It serves as official proof that your LLC or corporation was validly formed, still exists, and is in good standing according to the state’s records.
-The state will also provide a certificate for foreign corporations and LLCs that serves as proof the company is authorized to transact business in the state and in good standing
+The state will also provide a certificate for foreign corporations and LLCs that serves as proof the company is authorized to transact business in the state and is in good standing.

 CT Tip: States differ in compliance filing rules and in what they call a Certificate of Good Standing.
 Depending on the state and other circumstances, it might be called a Certificate of Existence or Certificate of Status.

 A corporation or LLC usually loses its good standing status due to various compliance issues such as a lapse in annual report filing or non-payment of franchise taxes.
 These issues sometimes remain undetected until the worst possible time—like at the closing table for an expansion or financing deal.